ronenOptimove/Optimove-APIs/Sandbox/readme.md

 Since its a shared environment, other Optimove’ clients, vendors/partners are synchronizing their templates for testing purposes only.
 <br/>

- 6. **Will I see the templates i have added using AddTemplate function?**
+ 6. **Will I see the templates I have added using AddTemplate function?**
 Yes, you can use the [AddTemplate](https://docs.optimove.com/api-usage-guide/#Optimail_Functions_AddTemplate) function in the Sandbox environment.
 <br>